Tips on accessing sediment data

 Sediment sample data are available through the Download Samples feature on WDFN.
 The Download Samples form allows users to access discrete sample data that are derived from manual field collection and laboratory analysis.
 Sediment data collection often involves sampling both the sediment itself (such as bed sediment of a specific size) and sampling the water to analyze sediment suspended in the water column.

-.
+To ensure that users are accessing all available discrete sediment data for a monitoring location, users should select the Sample Media type as both Sediment and Water.
 This filter will allow users to see analyses conducted both on water (such as suspended sediment) and analyses on the sediment itself.
-If users only want to download sediment concentration and class data, they can also refine their search to only look for observed properties in the Sediment
+If users only want to download sediment concentration and class data, they can also refine their search to only look for observed properties in the Sediment characteristic group.
+These data are available on the Download Samples feature, which means they are also available via the Water Quality Portal

 .